 This amazing tree also provides a multitude of products that can be sold in local markets, creating additional streams of family income.

-Moringa is an excellent resource for those facing issues of poor nutrition, unsafe drinking water, and a lack of economic opportunities.
+Moringa is an excellent resource for those facing issues of poor nutrition, unsafe drinking water, a lack of economic opportunities, and/or land degradation.

 Why does it matter?

-Because good nutrition, clean water, and economic opportunities affect everything in life.
+Because healthy land that produces good nutrition, clean water, and economic opportunities affect everything in life.